Treatment for Colon Polyps

-Eating, diet, and nutrition changes—such as eating more fruits, vegetables, and foods with vitamin D—may lower your chances of developing colon polyps.
+Eating, diet, and nutrition changes—such as eating less red meat and more fruits and vegetables—may lower your chances of developing colon polyps.

 Healthy lifestyle choices

-You can make the following healthy lifestyle choices to help lower chances of colon polyps:
+You can make the following healthy lifestyle choices to help lower your chances of developing colon polyps:

-- don't smoke cigarettes, and if you smoke, quit smoking
+- don’t smoke cigarettes, and if you do smoke, quit

 - avoid drinking alcohol

-Taking a low dose of aspirin every day might help prevent polyps.
-However, taking aspirin daily may cause side effects, such as bleeding in your stomach or intestines.
-Talk with your doctor before starting to take aspirin daily.
+Taking a low dose of aspirin every day for a long period of time may help prevent polyps from developing into colorectal cancer in some people.5 However, taking aspirin daily may cause side effects such as bleeding in your stomach or intestines.
+Talk with your doctor before you start taking aspirin daily.

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases